botpress/solutions/custom modules/calendly/README.md

 # Calendly Module

+Original author: @sadda11asm

+Last updated by @sadda11asm on 17 August 2021

+## Overview
+This custom module creates a new skill to integrate Botpress with [calendly](https://calendly.com/).
+The new skill lets users select a date on a calendar UI, then a time, and then pass those values to calendly to make an appointment.

-## About
+## Use cases:

-This custom module allows Botpress to integrate with Calendly to embed a Calendly widget into the bot message via custom content type.
+1. Empower end users to schedule meetings using your existing calendly solution.

 ## How to use
 ### 1 - Import the  "calendly.tgz" module in the admin panel

 ![image](https://user-images.githubusercontent.com/13484138/120817221-e9b0b300-c527-11eb-8b85-bd57c7258342.png)